zenobio93/seat-docs/docs/installation/docker_installation.md

     If you feel like docker might not be your cup of tea, checkout some of the [getting started](https://docs.docker.com/get-started/) guides that are available.

+If you are using Docker on Windows, you will need to use the Manual Deployment option below.

 ## Docker Requirements

 In terms of performance, the same hardware requirements apply to docker installations as others.
 For information about the hardware requirements for SeAT, please see [this] page.
 The only major difference between docker and other installation options is that the containers themselves may take up a few hundred MB's of extra space.
 In most cases this should be a non-issue.